harikt/harikt.github.com/content/blog/installing-aura-framework-project-via-composer.md

 +++
-title = "installing aura framework project via composer" date = "2014-04-29" slug = "2014/04/29/installing-aura-framework-project-via-composer"
+title = "Installing an Aura Framework Project via Composer" date = "2014-04-29" slug = "2014/04/29/installing-aura-framework-project-via-composer"
-Categories = []
+description = "How to create a new Aura framework v2 project with a single Composer create-project command." tags = ["PHP", "Aura", "Composer", "Tutorial"]
 +++

 In this tutorial I am showing how to install aura framework project v2